SemerNahdi/pettify/README.md

    - Go to [Firebase Console](https://console.firebase.google.com/) and create a new Firebase project.
    - Add Firebase SDK configuration to your app (in `firebase-config.js` or a similar file).

-5. **Push Notification Setup**: Follow the instructions on the [React Native Push Notification documentation](https://github.com/zo0r/react-native-push-notification) to enable notifications for your app.

 ---